14th November, 2024

 It might seem like a lot of extra requirements, but of course, you are already managing risks in your workplace.
 Basically, the law says you need to assess the risks to young workers.

-Remember step 2 of the 5 steps to risk assessment.
-Decide who might be harmed and how.
+Remember step 2 of the 5 steps to risk assessment - decide who might be harmed and how.
+Might young workers be harmed?
+How could they be harmed?

 You might want to carry out a separate young person risk assessment.
 Or, you might not even need an additional risk assessment, particularly in a low-risk environment, like an office.
 But you should review your existing risk assessments, and take into account the risk factors for young people.